 |13 kw, 240 volt||4 GPM|

-This tankless water heater is configured to provide hot water in cold climates and places with high water flow rates.
+This device is configured to provide hot water in cold climates and places with high water flow rates.
 It’s fit for use wherever there is a high demand for water usage as it can heat nearly 3 gallons per minute even at temperatures as low as 37 degrees.

 - Helps you save as much as 50% on your water heating costs